MarlinFirmware/MarlinDocumentation/_basics/install_rearm.md

 5. Plug in USB.

-6. Connect a power source (12V up to 24V).
+6. Connect a power source (12V to 24V).

-*The Re-Arm board is meant to be 24V-capable, so if your RAMPS is up to it, you can boost the voltage for more torque and faster heating.
-There's no need to cut the diode or use a separate power supply (or so they say).
-We'll have more to report as we do more testing with this board!*
+  (The Re-Arm can be powered from 10V to 30V without any need to cut the diode or use a separate power supply.
+In our testing a RAMPS has been running at 24V for 2 months without issue.)

 # Happy Printing!